gIsaak/LayerDepositionApp/README.md

 CU30Interface.cs needs to be added to Project References (or its code pasted into the target project).

-Both can be found at
+Both can be found on the slapping local machine at

     C:\Program Files\MechonicsStages\Software Controller CU30\CU30_C#_x64(\bin)